netcosports/bo-technical-test/instructions/README.md

 ***Please respect the below guidelines***

 # STACK :
-Our application is based on React/ContextAPI.
+Our application is based on React/ContextAPI. (no Redux !)

 See https://fr.reactjs.org/docs/context.html